Ashcraft shuts down D-backs, Reds power way to 14-8 win – KION546

 TRAINER’S ROOM

-Diamondbacks: LF David Peralta was back in the starting lineup after leaving Monday’s game with back spasms. … RHP Humberto Castellanos (strained right elbow) remains in the treatment phase.
+Diamondbacks: LF David Peralta was back in the starting lineup after leaving Monday’s game with back spasms. … RHP Humberto Castellanos (strained right elbow) remains in the treatment phase, manager Torey Lovullo said.
 “We’re talking in terms of weeks,” Lovullo said.
 “I don’t know exactly how long.”

 Reds: LHP Nick Lodolo (lower right back) left Tuesday for Goodyear, Arizona, where he’s scheduled to pitch one live batting practice session and one game before returning to Cincinnati for evaluation. … RHP Lucas Sims (lower back) was supposed to throw a bullpen on Tuesday, but discomfort on Monday prompted a delay.